6 August 2020

 Problem: How were they going to communicate with registered volunteers and coordinators?

 Communication was “really, really hard”, according to Kerry.
 Hundreds of people had already registered, but the team had no straightforward way of communicating with them.
 The software they were using to build their database had no communication functionality, nor could any communication channel be easily integrated into the software.
-The team immediately began trialling widely used communication methods such as email.
+The team immediately began trialing widely used communication methods such as email.

 Unfortunately, setting up an email list was “really hard and took a long time.”
 Not only was it ‘fiddly’, and ‘clunky’, it was ineffective.
 When Kerry spent most of one Saturday setting up a list to send out manually, “most of the emails didn’t get through.”

 Email did not perform, garnering an average response rate at a middling 8.4%.
 This fared worse when an active call-out to encourage coordinators to catch up on a Zoom virtual conference drove only 12 out of 92 recipients (13%) to show up.
-Email is generally the first choice for many non-profit organisations, but in times of urgency, it may not always be the best option.
+Email is generally the first choice for many non-profit organizations, but in times of urgency, it may not always be the best option.

 “The other thing was, people, don’t read their email.
 They read texts.”